juanpallotta/LPP/README.md

 In these files, all the parameters needed for the analysis must be set.
 Regarding to the format, only 4 main ideas have to be taken into account:
 1. Comments are defined by "`#`" character.
 2. Variables definition has to follow the convention `VAR_NAME = VALUE`, and a minimum of 1 space character has to be placed before and after the `=` character.
 The variables data type can be integer, float, double, or string.
 3. Some variables have to be set as vectors (see the description in the dedicated section).
 Each element must be separatted with the character "`:`", for instance: `VAR_NAME = VALUE1 : VALUE2 : VALUE3`.
 The number of elements depends on the variable, and how LPP has it implemented.
-In order to minimize the mistakes related to this, read the comments in the previous lines of the variable definition.
+In order to minimize the mistakes related to this, pleas, read the comments in the lines before the variable definition.
+In case of .

 In case that the numbers of elements doesn't meet the right values, LPP will show a warning and exit the execution.
 4. The configuration file could be the same for all the modules, as far it contains the variables needed for the run.